What Is a Kratom Tincture?

 Tinctures are far more potent than powder or leaves by weight and volume.
 Depending on how you make the tincture and your usual dose, you could take just 1 mL rather than several grams of powder.

-Not only are tinctures more potent than powder, but the effects set in more rapidly as well.
+Not only are tinctures more potent than powder, but the effects also set in more rapidly.
 Liquid forms of alkaloids are absorbed by your body more rapidly, so you don’t have to wait as long for the kratom to take effect.

 Tinctures are also highly portable; you store them in a glass dropper that can be transported nearly anywhere, and you don’t have to mix the tincture into anything.
 The tincture’s potency also makes it a better option for travel since you don’t have to carry around a large container of powder.

 Some users also find that storing kratom tinctures is more manageable than storing powder.
-You can easily reseal the dropper bottle, and it takes up much less space than a bag or canister with a pound of kratom powder in it.
+You can easily reseal the dropper bottle, which takes up much less space than a bag or canister with a pound of kratom powder.

 Suggested Reading: Kratom Dosage Guide